Combining Forecasts under Structural Breaks Using Graphical LASSO: Introduction

-This paper overcomes the aforementioned challenge and develops a new precision matrix estimator for the forecast errors under the approximate factor model with unobserved latent factors.
-We call our algorithm the \textit{Factor Graphical LASSO}.
-We use a factor model to estimate an idiosyncratic component of the forecast errors, and then apply a Graphical LASSO for the estimation of the precision matrix of the idiosyncratic component.

 At the same time, the network of experts changes over time, that is, the relationships between forecasts produced by different experts or models can change either smoothly or abruptly (e.g., as a response to an unexpected policy shock, or in the times of economic downturns).
 Such changes give rise to different regimes and it is important to account for changes in optimal forecast combination weights induced by structural breaks.
-This paper develops a unified framework to generalize network inference in the presence of structural breaks.
+This paper augments \cite{fgl} and develops a unified framework to generalize network inference in the presence of structural breaks.
+As a first extension, we model structural changes in factor loadings.
+As a second extension, we model structural changes in the precision matrix of the idiosyncratic component after removing common factors.
 We estimate regime-dependent precision matrix for forecast combination using both pre- and post-break data when forecast errors are driven by common factors.
-We call the proposed algorithm \textit{Regime-Dependent Factor Graphical LASSO} and develop its scalable implementation using the Alternating Direction Method of Multipliers (ADMM).
+We call the proposed algorithm \textit{Regime-Dependent Factor Graphical LASSO} (RD-FGL) and develop its scalable implementation using the Alternating Direction Method of Multipliers (ADMM).